frconor-ebook/meditations/_posts/2025-04-21-divine-mercy-sunday.md

 In May 1970, Alessandro died.
 He had left the following letter dated May 1961, in which he said, "I am nearly 80 years old.
 I'm about to depart.

-"Looking back at my past, I can see that in my early youth I chose a bad path which led me to ruin myself.
-My behavior was influenced by print, mass media and bad examples, which are followed by the majority of young people without even thinking.
+"Looking back at my past, I can see that in my early youth, I chose a bad path which led me to ruin myself.
+My behavior was influenced by print, mass media, and bad examples, which are followed by the majority of young people without even thinking.
 And I did the same.
 I was not worried.

 "There were a lot of generous and devoted people who surrounded me, but I paid no attention to them because a violent force blinded me and pushed me toward a wrong way of life.

 "When I was 20 years old, I committed a crime of passion.
 Now that memory represents something horrible for me.

-Maria Goretti, now a Saint, was my good Angel, sent to me through Providence to guide and save me.
+"Maria Goretti, now a Saint, was my good Angel, sent to me through Providence to guide and save me.
 I still have impressed upon my heart her words of rebuke and of pardon.
 She prayed for me, she interceded for her murderer.
 Thirty years of prison followed.
 If I had been of age, I would have spent all my life in prison.
 I accepted to be condemned because it was my own fault.

 "Little Maria was really my light, my protectress; with her help I behaved well during the 27 years of prison and tried to live honestly when I was again accepted among the members of society.

 The Capuchin brothers welcomed me with angelic charity into their monastery as a brother, not as a servant.
 I have been living with their community for 24 years, and now I am serenely waiting to witness the vision of God, to hug my loved ones again, and to be next to my Guardian Angel and her dear mother, Assunta.

 "I hope this letter that I wrote can teach others the happy lesson of avoiding all evil and of always following the right path. like little children.
 I feel that religion with its precepts is not something we can live without, but rather it is a real comfort, the real strength in life, and the only safe way in every circumstance, even the most painful ones in life."
 The letter was signed, Alessandro Serenelli.